-(In response to a comment) Yeah, He’s not strong enough to keep us.
+Tim: Yeah, He’s not strong enough to keep us.
 But… He’s not only strong enough to keep us, He’s strong enough to keep us doing good to the end.
 He’s strong enough to keep us persevering, all the way.
 You see, you make God weak either way.
 If you say, God can’t keep us, you make Him weak.
 And if you say, we’re going to make it, but we’re not going to make it doing good works, you make Him weak too.
 Because you’re saying basically, He’s going to drop the ball.
 Those who bear fruit are the true deal.
 Those who don’t bring forth fruit, aren’t the real deal.
 And they fall out.

 Folks, I don’t know how it is with you… I look at the cross, and the Spirit of God assures me I am His child.
 Then I look at my life and I see, I’m not what I used to be, and that gives me assurance.
 And then I find out that when I stray, the Spirit of God – my Father comes for me.
 And He lays the rod on my back.
 And He brings me back.
 I have found that the corrections of God in my life they give me assurance like few other things do, that I see as faithfulness to me, that if ever I begin to stray, bang, He’s there.
 He’s on me, and He pulls me back.
 I mean, sometimes that has caused me to go to tears more than anything – He is so faithful.
 That gives me such confidence.
 He’s not going to let me go.
 I’m in my Father’s hand.
 I mean, if I start drifting, He puts the clamps down.
 This thing is real, it’s living.
 I look at this thing and realize, I need to make it to the end.
 I pray, “God, get me to the end!”
 “Help me to the end!”
 Because I feel that if God let me go, I would run away.
 I mean, that’s just prone to wander, Lord, I feel it.
 I feel it!
 If You let me go, I’m going.
 Not that I want to, but I feel that.
 I feel the battle.